MaganHGang/My-Final-Year-Project/README.md

 use the Source command followed by the Sql file name I provided in the supporting material in order to run my 3 databases & they are:

-DataWarehouse2.sql -> Operational DB
+1.DataWarehouse2.sql -> Operational DB
-courseEnrollment.sql -> Data Mart for modules
+2.courseEnrollment.sql -> Data Mart for modules
-ModuleEnrollment.sql -> Data Mart for courses
+3. ModuleEnrollment.sql -> Data Mart for courses

 Instructions for running the data warehouse queries:

 Open the 3 queries files I provided in the supporting material: Saved DataWarehouse queries.sql -> for operational DB ModuleEnrollment queries.sql -> for module data mart courseEnrollment queries.sql -> for course data mart